-A payment of \$280,783 has been authorized for a director of the Company, of which \$149,112 was paid in the period ended September 30, 2013, in respect of a claim recently asserted against the Company.
+A payment of \$283,394 has been authorized and paid in the period ended December 31, 2013, for a director of the Company in respect of a claim recently asserted against the Company.
 The claim was in recognition of a tax liability which arose due to the design of the director's previous employment contract with a subsidiary of the Company.
 The Directors have elected to fix the amount of this claim and prevent any possibility of escalation beyond this amount by making the relevant payments directly to the taxing authority; in return, the director has waived his right to pursue the matter against the subsidiary or its directors, in favor of the Company.
 The Company will pursue any and all remedies that may be available to it for recovery of these amounts and the director will cooperate fully with the Company in its pursuit of such remedies.